Physician Assistant National Certification Examination (PANCE)

 To be eligible for PANCE, you must graduate from a PA program accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) as a Physician Assistant Program or a Surgeon Assistant Program.
 PA program graduates are deemed to have graduated from an accredited program if their PA educational program was accredited at the time of their matriculation.* Following successful completion of the PANCE, a physician assistant is "certified" to practice and can use the initials "PA-C."

-To learn more about our first time pass rates for our first two student cohorts, please click here.
+To learn more about our first time pass rates, please click here.

-* The ARC-PA has granted Accreditation-Provisional status to the Jefferson (Philadelphia University + Thomas Jefferson University) - Center City Campus Physician Assistant Program.
+* The Accreditation Review Commission on Education for the Physician Assistant, Inc. (ARC-PA) has granted Accreditation-Continued status to the Thomas Jefferson University Physician Assistant Program.
+Learn more about the Center City PA Program Accreditation.
 Learn more about the Center City PA Program Accreditation.